WPP-Public/Potato-ACE/README.md

 To create a new component:

-1. Run `npm run new-comp` giving it the component's display name and an optional, space-separated list of aliases or other names the component may be known as (e.g. **dialog** is an alias of **modal**).
+1. Run `npm run new-comp` giving it the component's display name and an optional, space-separated list of aliases or other names the component may be known as (e.g. **Dialog** is an alias of **Modal**).
 For example running:
     ```sh
     npm run new-comp "Component Name" "Alias 1" "Alias 2" ...
     ```